rookieean/petcare/readme.md

 <strong>What did you learn while building this project? </strong>

 "Some this so significant.
-I realized there's a lotta think to study"
+I realized there's a lot things to study"

 ## 📽️ Demo